 Although under the registration rights agreement we are required to consummate an offer to exchange the 4.875% Notes due 2026 for substantially equivalent registered securities or to register the resale of the 4.875% Notes due 2026, until the exchange offer is consummated or such a registration statement has been declared effective, as the case may be, holders of the 4.875% Notes due 2026 may not offer or sell the 4.875% Notes due 2026 except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act and applicable state securities laws or pursuant to an effective registration statement.
 The SEC, however, has broad discretion to determine whether any registration statement will be declared effective and may delay or deny effectiveness of any such registration statement filed by us for a variety of reasons.
 Our ability to have declared effective by the SEC a registration statement pertaining to the registered exchange offer on a timely basis will depend upon our ability to resolve any issues that may be raised by the SEC.
-No assurance can be given as to when a registration statement with respect to the 4.875% Notes due 2026 will become effective.
+We have filed a registration statement with respect to the 4.875% Notes due 2026, but no assurance can be given as to when a registration statement with respect to the 4.875% Notes due 2026 will become effective, if at all.
 Failure to have the registration statement become effective could adversely affect the liquidity and price of the 4.875% Notes due 2026.

 Our current indebtedness could adversely affect our business, financial condition and results of operations and our ability to meet our payment obligations under the 4.875% Notes due 2026 and our other debt.